anonuser1101/Machine-Learning-Project/README.md

 This is the machine learning project for my mendelu class.

-The Dataset wasn't included because the files were too large.
+NOTE: The Dataset and models weren't included because the files were too large, everything can be downloaded fully on this google drive link: https://drive.google.com/drive/folders/1iKW6zTKPgqC5hh0E_fJE-Mv-MQE61__H?usp=sharing

 Dataset: https://www.kaggle.com/datasets/datasnaek/chess